▲ SIGMATERMINAL Open Terminal →

 Is KO a buy right now?

-Coca-Cola Co's current read is a value_with_income setup with 68 confidence over a 6-12 months horizon.
-Valuation: overvalued.
+Coca-Cola Co's current read is a Value / Income setup with 65 confidence over a 12 months horizon.
+Valuation: OVERVALUED.
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is KO overvalued?